In this article, we walk you through how a home state is determined within the insurance industry, and the nuances you need to be aware of.

 But how is the home state determined for a policy that has multiple named insureds?
 The NRRA accounts for this scenario as well.
 For a policy with multiple named insureds from an affiliated group, the insured “member of the affiliated group that has the largest percentage attributed to it under such insurance contract” would determine the policy’s home state.

 The policy provides coverage in each of the states where companies 1,2 and 3 are located.
 Per the NRRA, company 2 would determine the policy’s home state since it has the largest amount of coverage allocated to it (regardless of whether company 2 is the first-named insured on the policy).
-Since company 2’s principal place of business is in Michigan, and the policy provides coverage in Michigan, the filing state for this would be Michigan.
+Since company 2’s principal place of business is in MI, and the policy provides coverage in MI, the filing state for this would be MI.

 The NRRA has brought about many benefits to regulating the non-admitted market - the greatest of which may be the efficiency and clarity that comes from only having one state determine the regulatory requirements (including filing due dates and tax rates) for a multi-state filing.

 The NRA does not specifically address nonaffiliated groups.
 Therefore, many states have taken the position that premium taxes should be allocated to each state where an RPG member resides (New York, for example).
 The home state, therefore, is where each RPG member resides, rather than the home state of the "master policy."
 If a broker remits all taxes to the master policy home state, other states may ask for their portion, and the broker may be forced to ask for a refund and attempt to collect additional taxes from RPG members.

 InsCipher is an insurtech company providing software and services that are revolutionizing inefficient insurance processes.
 Save your agency time and money by automating surplus lines compliance, filing, and reporting.
 Want to learn more?
 Request a free demo today!